Westpac adjusts rate cut expectations to May

 “A later start date is also a risk scenario, if inflation does not decline as the RBA is currently forecasting, let alone our own marginally more dovish expectation.
 That said, the longer the RBA board waits, the faster they will need to move thereafter, as it would then be more likely that they have hesitated too long,” she said.

-Ellis also noted signals from the central bank’s communication indicating it is “more comfortable” with the later start embedded in market pricing.
+Ellis also noted signals from the central bank’s communication saying it is “more comfortable” with the later start embedded in market pricing.
 Current market expectations anticipate the first rate cut in August next year.

 “We are not, at the moment, in a position where we can sustainably say inflation is going to be back in the [target] band, and we want to be more convinced of that,” Bullock said.